kwebio/kweb-docs/intro.rst

 Motivation
 ----------

 Modern websites consist of at least two `tightly coupled <https://en.wikipedia.org/wiki/Coupling_(computer_programming)>`_ components, one runs in the browser, the other on the server.
-These may written in different languages and must communicate with each other over a HTTP connection.
+These may written in different languages and must communicate with each other over an HTTP connection.

 Kweb eliminates this server/browser separation so that your webapp's architecture is determined by the problem you're solving, rather than the limitations of today's tools.